WillowyBoat2388/legendary-journey/README.md

 **How to use:**
 - Once the infrastructure is provisioned, provide the necessary secrets for the repo to be deployed to the workspace
+- Collect Events Hub Endpoint which site-telemetry sensor readings can be sent to in real-time
 - Access the pipeline definitions and SQL scripts within the Databricks Workspace
 - Adapt the table names and field names to match your schema.
 - Create a view or materialized table to expose curated data to consumers.